chrissyhroberts/remarkable_2_and_paper_pro_custom_templates/README.md

 	* Make the changes you want to the template svg files
 	* Edit the templates in something like Affinity/Inkscape etc.
 	* Save your new templates as .svg and .png
+	* Make a copy of the `templates.json` file in the New_Templates directory.
-	* Edit the templates.json file to add the new template
+  	* Edit New_Templates/templates.json to add your custom template
 	* Icon codes can be found [here](http://www.davisr.me/posts/2020/2020-10-07/rm-2.3.0.16-icon-codes.png)

 The addition to the json file should look like this example for "Eisenhower"